The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-Where you live also plays a big role in how much you and your young driver will pay for an insurance premium.
-As insurance is state regulated, variations in laws guarantee there will be discrepancies in premiums.
-Most states require a mandatory minimum liability coverage for other drivers and their property, but the monetary amount of this coverage varies.
-If you live in a state with high insurance regulations, such as Michigan, you can expect to pay quite a bit to insure your 19-year-old.
-On the other hand, states with a low population density, such as Michigan's neighbor Ohio, tend to have lower premiums than states with more people.
-Keeping with the idea of risk management, the more drivers your state has, the more likely you are to be in an accident and insurance companies will have to cover that additional risk.
+Location plays a major part in how much a young driver pays for insurance.
+The state-regulated nature of auto insurance creates discrepancies in premiums from state-to-state.
+Most states require mandatory minimum liability coverage to cover damages suffered by other drivers and their property, but the monetary amount of this coverage varies.
+If you live in a state with high insurance minimums, such as Michigan, expect to pay quite a bit for car insurance as a 19-year-old.
+States with a lower population density and less-stringent laws, such as Michigan's neighbor Ohio, have more affordable premiums.